Zeepaardje98/cloud-setup.foundation/README.md

 ### CI Re‑runs

 Each directory includes an `apply.sh` that can be executed by GitHub Actions.

-The local wrapper scripts (`01_*` / `02_*`) simply export credentials and call the corresponding `./apply.sh`.
+The local wrapper scripts (`01_*` / `02_*`) simply export local AWS credentials for remote state, and local environment variables, and call the corresponding `./apply.sh`.

 With the workflows in `.github/`, CI can re‑run the same deployments using the org secrets/variables configured in Step 2.

 ### Notes